Essential Elements of Compounded Sterile Preparations

 Due to the number of highly qualified facilitators involved with this activity, their names, credentials and biographies will be made available upon request.

 Activity participants are required to achieve a 70% passing grade associated with a self-study learning assessment prior to attending the live event.
 Full attendance and the completion of an activity evaluation and practical skill set competency evaluation are a compulsory requirement to achieve credit for the live event.

 Declarations and Disclosures

 The University of Florida College of Pharmacy believes it is important for the reader to be aware of relevant affiliations and financial relationships regarding the development, design and facilitation of this activity and its financial supporter and the financial supporter’s affiliates.

-This activity has been approved and hosted by the University of Florida College of Pharmacy and is independent of any known bias, prejudice or commercial interest.
-The University of Florida College Pharmacy has requested that MEDISCA NETWORK Inc. assist with the marketing of this activity.
+This activity has been approved by, and is hosted by, the University of Florida College of Pharmacy and is independent of any known bias, prejudice or commercial interest.
+The University of Florida College of Pharmacy has requested that MEDISCA NETWORK Inc. assist with the marketing of this activity.
 MEDISCA NETWORK Inc. is an independent corporation.
 MEDISCA NETWORK Inc. has an established agreement with MEDISCA Inc. ensuring that it has no influence on MEDISCA NETWORK Inc. as it relates to activity offerings.